MatejGalik/aws-cloud-resume-challenge/README.md

 3. **Route 53** – Provides a custom domain name and DNS management.
 4. **DynamoDB** – Stores visitor count data.
 5. **Lambda Function** – Updates the visitor counter in DynamoDB on each page visit.
 6. **IAM Roles & Policies** – Ensures secure access for AWS resources.

-*Optional:* A CI/CD pipeline (using GitHub Actions) automatically deploys updates to the S3 bucket.
+7. **CI/CD pipelines** – Using GitHub Actions automatically deploys updates to the S3 bucket.

 ---